gwendi/craft-ai-client-js/README.md

 ### 6 - Take a decision ###

 Once the decision tree is computed it can be used to take a decision.
-In our case it is basically answering this type of question: "What is the anticipated **state of the lightbulb** at 7:15 if there is 2 persons in the room ?".
+In our case it is basically answering this type of question: "What is the anticipated **state of the lightbulb** at 7:15 if there are 2 persons in the room ?".

 ```js
 var AGENT_ID = 'my_first_agent';